Authentic Greek Chicken Gyros (Stovetop or Grill)

 Final Thoughts

 These Authentic Greek Chicken Gyros bring classic Mediterranean street-food flavor into your own kitchen with simple ingredients and flexible cooking methods.
-They’re the kind of recipe that works just as well for busy weeknights as it does for casual gatherings, especially when paired with creamy tzatziki, fresh vegetables, and warm pita.
+They’re the kind of recipe that works just as well for busy weeknights as for casual gatherings, especially when paired with creamy Tzatziki Sauce, fresh vegetables, and Warm Homemade Pita Bread.
 Once you make them, they tend to become a repeat favorite — easy, satisfying, and endlessly versatile.